-Fifth Annual Conference on the History of Recent Social Science
+Seventh Annual Conference on the History of Recent Social Science (HISRESS)

-- The uptake of social science concepts and figures in wider intellectual and popular discourses
+- The interchange of social science concepts and figures among the academy and wider intellectual and popular spheres

 - Comparative institutional histories of departments and programs

 - Border disputes and boundary work between disciplines as well as academic cultures

 - Themes and concepts developed in the history and sociology of natural and physical science, reconceptualized for the social science context

 - Professional and applied training programs and schools, and the quasi-disciplinary fields (like business administration) that typically housed them

 - The role of social science in post-colonial state-building governance